Species-theoretic foundations of perturbative quantum field theory: Products, Decorated Series, and Perturbation

-We are interested in cases where $\cA$ consists of functionals on the space of sections of a vector bundle $E\to \cX$, $V$ is a space of test functions which can be integrated against sections, and elements of $\textbf{p}$ eat test functions to produce functionals on sections in various interesting ways.
+In applications to pAQFT, we are interested in cases where $\cA$ consists of functionals on the space of sections of a vector bundle $E\to \cX$, $V$ is a space of test functions which can be integrated against sections, and elements of $\textbf{p}$ eat test functions to produce functionals on sections in various interesting ways.

-\begin{ex} A primordial example of such a system of commutative algebraic products is the representation of the abstract symmetric algebra $\cS(V)$ on a vector space $V$ as the algebra of polynomial functions on the dual vector space $V^\ast$.
+\begin{ex} A primordial, and very basic, example of such a system of commutative algebraic products is the representation of the abstract symmetric algebra $\cS(V)$ on a vector space $V$ as the algebra of polynomial functions on the dual vector space $V^\ast$.
 Let $\Bbbk=\bR$, let $\cX\in \textsf{Set}$ be a finite set of $k$ points (so integration will just be summation), and let $\text{Fib}\in \textsf{Vec}$ be a one-dimensional real vector space.
 Let $\text{Fib}^\ast$ denote its dual space, with the pairing denoted by

 Let $E:\cX\times \text{Fib} \to \cX$ be the corresponding trivial line bundle, with dual bundle $E^\ast:\cX\times \text{Fib}^\ast \to \cX$.
 We have the vector spaces of sections